Learn

 • You can work more hours at your current job by doing overtime or extra days.
 I did this on my own FI journey and it helped grow my portfolio much faster than I could’ve otherwise.

 • You can move to a different employer or industry for better pay.
 The fact is, some companies just reward their employees more than others.
-And some industries pay better than others, even for roles which require a similar skillset.
+And some industries pay better than others, even for roles that require a similar skill set.
 Check out the job market for alternative options on sites like Indeed, Seek, and LinkedIn.

 Turn windfalls into wealth